 "And, yet, here you are."
 Kaede said as she raised her eyes to him.
 Sesshomaru was too smart to let his tongue be beaten by a pathetic old human woman, but she was indeed wise with her words.

 "The Dragon Lord?
 Dragon Demons?"
-Rin asked herself, lost in thought.
-She jumped excitedly and ran beside her Lord.
+He heard Rin whisper to herself, seemingly lost in thought.
+She jumped up suddenly once reaching a conclusion and ran beside him.
 "Lord Sesshomaru, can I go with you, please?"
-Rin begged.
+She begged.

 "Absolutely not, Rin."
-Kaede began as she stood on her feet.
+Kaede began as that wicked smirk deformed into a frown.

 "Why not?
 I've proven to you that I'm more than capable of handling myself.
 I've cleared these forests again and again for our village and no weak demons dare move near."
 Rin began.